Difference Between Paladin and Knight

 What is Paladin?

-Dragging on the real definition of Paladin, they were the champion of the leading military army during the 8th century under the Charles the Great rule through Europe.
+Dragging on the real definition of Paladin, they were the champion of the leading military army during the 8th century under Charles the Great rule through Europe.

 They were escorts of the emperors in the medieval periods helping them through judicial duties.